ihatemodels/alcatraz-rest/README.md

 My Bonus Points:

 - [X] Mutual TLS between the Load Balancer and the Application Nodes
-- [x] Extended CI for how a Public Repository should be developed and automated ( from my experience)
+- [x] Extended CI for how such a Go service should be developed and automated ( from my experience)
 - [x] The full suite of Security checks and preventions in the Software Development Lifecycle (SDLC)
+- [x] PR, Issues templates and GitFlow with a proper release process and branch protection rules

 #### **Architecture**